Best of East and West best practices in sustainability and technology

 …but our customers quickly found that the Be-1 Pellets were not just great for orchids, the pellets worked exceptionally well on seemingly all plants.

-we know that amino acids benefit plants well beyond orchids and so we formed “Be Organics” in 2012 to oversee batch manufacturing, distribution and new related products focused on microbes and fermentation.
+Amino acids benefit plants well beyond orchids and so we formed “Be Organics” in 2012 to oversee batch manufacturing, distribution and new related products focused on microbes and fermentation.

-After 40+ years, what started as an in-house organic fertilizer continues to gain fans and we are happy to get to this point, where we could share our organic pellets with you, your microbes and your plants.
+Coming up on 50 years, what started as an in-house organic fertilizer continues to gain fans and we are happy to get to this point, where we could share our organic pellets with you, your microbes and your plants.

 The generic “Be-1 Pellets” name and ugly orange packaging remain a part of our humble legacy.